English ship Gloucester (1654): Discovery of the wreck

 The discovery of the ship's bell in 2012 enabled the identity of the wreck to be confirmed by the Receiver of Wreck and the UK Ministry of Defence.
 The bell was inscribed with "1681", the year it was cast.

-The announcement of the finding of Gloucester was made in 2022, having had to wait until after the ship's identity was confirmed, but also to protect the site, which is located in international waters.
-At a press conference in June 2022, Claire Jowitt, a maritime historian at the University of East Anglia, said the circumstances of the sinking meant that it "can be claimed as the single most significant historic maritime discovery since the raising of the Mary Rose in 1982", and that the discovery "would fundamentally change [our] understanding of 17th century social, maritime and political history”.
+The announcement of the finding of Gloucester was made in June 2022, having had to wait until after the ship's identity was confirmed, but also to protect the site, which is located in international waters.
+At a press conference, Claire Jowitt, a maritime historian at the University of East Anglia, said the circumstances of the sinking meant that it "can be claimed as the single most significant historic maritime discovery since the raising of the Mary Rose in 1982", and that the discovery "would fundamentally change [our] understanding of 17th century social, maritime and political history”.

 Exhibition

-The Last Voyage of the Gloucester: Norfolk’s Royal Shipwreck 1682, an exhibition relating to the wreck, is being held at the Castle Museum in Norwich from 25 February to 10 September 2023.
-The exhibition brings together artefacts from the wreck, new research into the context of the discovery, and artistic responses to it.
+In 2023, an exhibition relating to the wreck was held at the Castle Museum in Norwich.
+The Last Voyage of the Gloucester: Norfolk’s Royal Shipwreck 1682 was held from 25 February to 10 September 2023.
+The exhibition brought together artefacts from the wreck, new research into the context of the discovery, and artistic responses to it.